microsoft/nni/docs/source/reference/nas/strategy.rst

 FBNet
 ^^^^^

-.. note:: This one-shot NAS is still implemented under NNI NAS 1.0, and will `be migrated to Retiarii framework in v2.4 <https://github.com/microsoft/nni/issues/3814>`__.
+.. note:: This one-shot NAS is still implemented under NNI NAS 1.0, and will `be migrated to Retiarii framework in near future <https://github.com/microsoft/nni/issues/3814>`__.

 For the mobile application of facial landmark, based on the basic architecture of PFLD model, we have applied the FBNet (Block-wise DNAS) to design an concise model with the trade-off between latency and accuracy.
 References are listed as below: